COVID-19 Policy for The Thrive Network

-Here is an update of how we are handling the Coronavirus situation and to let you know what you can expect from Thrive during this time.
+Here is an update of how we are handling COVID-19 and to let you know what you can expect from Thrive during this time.

-All Small Business Victoria workshops will now be held online via Zoom until further notice and are free to attend.
-Likewise our regular events such as networking groups, business breakfasts and mid-week mindfulness will also be held online.
+All events will now be held online via Zoom until further notice.
 Please see our events page for more details.
 Our immediate priority is for the health and safety of our members so that you can continue running your businesses in a safe space.

 The Thrive Network P/L (the Organisation) is committed to ensuring the health and safety of its members and external visitors in the licensed and public spaces of the Thrive Network.